TheoKondak/kanban-board/README.md

 - Depending on the audience of the application, improve Accessibility & SEO
 - Add theme capabilities
 - Integrate more thorough testing
+- Remove `react-edit-text` because it provides limited support in some cases, like styling, and sometimes has problematic interactivity.
+- Add support for Markdown

 ## Resources